mariocampa10/transfermoneyapi/README.md

 | GET    | `/api/accounts/all`      | Get all accounts                |
 | POST   | `/api/accounts/transfer` | Transfer money between accounts |

-To see complete OpenApi specification, go to openapi.yaml.
+To see complete OpenApi specification, open openapi.yaml file.

 ### 📌 **E. Handle Validation Errors**
 It is important to provide proper feedback to clients when bad requests occur or when they do not follow the defined rules.
 To achieve this, implement exception handlers that catch exceptions thrown by the framework and return user-friendly responses.